bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-Creating a product with an image in V2 follows a similar sequence; however, V2 `/images` endpoint only accepts the `multipart/form-data` media type.
+Creating a product with an image in V2 follows a similar sequence; however, the V2 `/images` endpoint only accepts the `multipart/form-data` media type.

 **V2 request**